 By Leslie Bueno

-Savannah Lewis always had a heavy interest in electricity, astronomy, math and science, but wasn’t familiar with engineering.
+Savannah Lewis always had a strong interest in electricity, astronomy, math and science, but she wasn’t familiar with engineering.
 She had no engineer or scientist role models around her, so she didn’t know the magnitude of their importance in the world.

 Now, Lewis is an electrical engineering senior at the University of Kentucky and vice president of the National Society of Black Engineers (NSBE) student chapter.
 She has reached many milestones throughout her engineering journey, from accepting a co-op position with the National Air & Space Intelligence Center to being awarded the 2020 Outstanding Junior Award from the Department of Electrical and Computer Engineering.

 As the first person in her family to pursue a bachelor’s degree and study engineering, Lewis describes the feeling as daunting yet amazing.
-She felt as if she wasn’t prepared for what was coming but now every accomplishment she achieves means so much to her.
+She said she felt unprepared for what was coming, but now every accomplishment she achieves means so much to her.

-“Also knowing that I am helping this profession become more diverse and increasing representation makes me extremely proud.”
+“Also knowing that I am helping this profession become more diverse by increasing representation makes me extremely proud.”

-As the telecommunications chair for NSBE, Lewis runs their social media platforms and website.
-Through a series called Member Mondays, students have been able to take over NSBE’s Instagram story and share their experience as black engineering students.
+As the telecommunications chair for NSBE, Lewis runs its social media platforms and website.
+Through a series called Member Mondays, students have been able to take over NSBE’s Instagram story and share their experiences as Black engineering students.

-She has also taken to social media to express her advocacy for current social movements and sharing her own experience as a minority student in the STEM field.
+She has also taken to social media to express her advocacy for current social movements and share her experience as a minority student in the STEM field.

 “I have shared how hard it is to gain respect from my peers.
 At times, I’ve felt as though my ideas were not taken seriously or everything I said needed a ‘fact check’ to be utilized.”